LegendRK/IGME-230/230-project-1-content.md

 # Galactic Gambit

 ## I. High Concept
-Imagine Galaga, but with an entire open area from where enemies come from to attack.
+Imagine Galaga, but with an entire open area from where enemies come from to attack, rather than linear progression.

 ## II.
 Genre
-The genre of this game is space shooter
+The genre of this game is space shooter.

 ## III.
 Platform
 This game will be developed for a desktop environment for the user to play on.
 However, the controls should